Evolusin/Simple-Tiktok-Downloader/README.md

 - `docker-compose.yml`: Defines the services and their configurations.
 - `Dockerfile`: Defines the Docker image for the application.
 - `nginx.conf`: Configuration for the Nginx server.

+In the `templates/index.html` file, you can optionally translate the names to English.

+In the `nginx.conf` file, change the domain name to your own domain.

 ## Project Structure
 - `app.py`: Main application file.